Ursula Burns: Board roles

+In April 2024, Burns was nominated for the board of directors of Taiwan Semiconductor Manufacturing Co.

 Veon

-In July 2017, Burns was elected chairman of VEON, the world's 11th largest telecoms service provider by subscribers, by its board of directors.
+In July 2017, Burns was elected chairman of VEON, the world's 11th largest telecom service provider by subscribers, by its board of directors.
 With the sudden departure of the CEO in March 2018, she was made executive chairwoman pending a selection process, and in December 2018, she was appointed as CEO.

 In February 2020, Kaan Terzioğlu and Sergi Herrero were appointed co-CEOs, succeeding Burns.
 In June 2020, Gennady Gazin succeeded Burns as chairman.